PostHog/posthog.com/contents/blog/posthog-vs-heap.md

 This section includes a curated summary of the most popular integrations in PostHog and Heap, organized by category.

-See the [PostHog Apps](/apps) and [Heap integrations](https://help.heap.io/category/integrations/) pages for complete lists of all available integrations.
+See the [PostHog Apps](/apps) and [Heap integrations](https://help.heap.io/category/integrations/) pages for complete lists of available integrations.

 **Categories:**